Procsiab/foodpod/README.md

 The Containerfile is written to allow cross-architecture builds, using QEMU's user-static package: to build the image on x86 for another platform do the following:

 - be sure to install `qemu-user-static` if you need to run the container on a different architecture from the local one;
-- to build the container for (e.g.) *aarch64*, run `cp $(which qemu-aarch64-static) .`;
 - run the build process with `podman build -t myregistry/foodpod:latest -f Containerfile.amd64 .`.

-If you want to use a target architecture different from ARM 64 bit, just select the Containerfile and the _qemu-static-*_ binary file according to the target architecture - remember to copy the _qemu-static-*_ binary into the repo directory as shown above.
+If you want to use a target architecture different from ARM 64 bit, just select the Containerfile according to the target architecture

 *NOTE*: If you are using Podman, just run the `build` command from above after replacing `docker` with `podman`.